nol13/fuzzball.js/README.md

 var fuzz = require('fuzzball');
 </script>
 ```
 You can use the file __lite/fuzzball_lite_browser.min.js__ instead if you don't need the partial ratios.
 This version has a smaller file size but doesn't include the partial ratios which require difflib.
-(40kB vs. 105kB uncompressed, runtime performance and browser compatibility still prioritized over going any smaller though)
+(60kB vs. 125kB uncompressed, file size has been creeping up a bit due to adding better unicode handling and browser compatibility, may try to slim it down again in the future)

 # Usage